janegca/fem-challenges/13-loopstudios/README.md

 - header
 - button (see all)
-- a 4x4 grid patter of images
+- a 4x4 grid pattern of images
   - images: desktop are 256px by 450px
   - images: mobile 327x120
   - grid gap: 30px